Marsha Hunt (actress, born 1946): Activist

-In 1995, Hunt set up the Saga Prize, to unearth new British-born black literary talent and recognise the literature emerging from indigenous black Britons' experiences.
-Awarded to "the best unpublished novel by a writer born in Great Britain or The Republic of Ireland having a black African ancestor", the prize, while attracting criticism from the Commission for Racial Equality, ran for four years until 1998, winners including Diran Adebayo and Joanna Traynor.
+In 1995, Hunt set up the Saga Prize, to discover new British-born black literary talent and recognise the literature emerging from indigenous black Britons' experiences.
+Awarded to "the best unpublished novel by a writer born in Great Britain or The Republic of Ireland having a black African ancestor", the prize, while attracting criticism from the Commission for Racial Equality, ran for four years until 1998.
+Winners including Diran Adebayo and Joanna Traynor.

 During the 1997 Edinburgh International Book Festival, Hunt staged a one-woman protest, picketing Charlotte Square about the "shoddy administration" of the festival.
 The director of the festival was fired in the aftermath of her protest.

 Other projects

-Hunt has said that she is writing a book about Jimi Hendrix that she considers her life work.
-She indicates that no one alive can share her perspective on the matter, "because he and I shared something – black Americans who came to London were transformed and repackaged for the U.S., although I never became successful there and he did."
-No release date has been given.
+In 2005, Hunt stated that she was writing a book about Jimi Hendrix that she considers her life work.
+She indicated that no one alive can share her perspective on the matter, "because he and I shared something – black Americans who came to London were transformed and repackaged for the U.S., although I never became successful there and he did."

 Acting

 Theatre

 In 1971, Hunt played Bianca in Catch My Soul, the rock-and-roll stage version of Othello produced by Jack Good.
-In 1973, she wrote, produced and directed a new London show entitled Man to Woman, the music from which was released on vinyl in 1982 by Virgin Records, featuring vocals by Robert Wyatt.
+In 1973, she wrote, produced, and directed a new London show entitled Man to Woman.
+The music from the show was released on vinyl in 1982 by Virgin Records, featuring vocals by Robert Wyatt.
 In 1975, Hunt appeared as Sabina in The Skin of Our Teeth.
 In 1991, Hunt appeared as Nurse Logan in the world premiere of Arthur Miller's The Ride Down Mount Morgan at London's Wyndham's Theatre.
 Hunt became a member of the National Theatre and the Royal Shakespeare Company.

 In 1994, Hunt performed a one-woman play in Scotland at the Edinburgh Festival playing Baby Palatine, a 60-year-old woman who becomes the wardrobe mistress to a female pop group.
-The play is based on Hunt's novel Joy (1990).
-Hunt was directed in the play by her daughter Karis Jagger, who has said that it was her mother's idea.
-Jagger says that the pair "spent six weeks rehearsing in France.
-Because the weather was so good we marked out the shape of the stage with my teddy bears and rehearsed in the garden."
+The play is based on Hunt's 1990 novel, Joy, and was directed by Hunt's daughter, Karis Jagger.